 Migration steps

-Cancel Memberful once Substack subscriber list and revenue match.
+Cancel Memberful once the Substack subscriber count and recurring revenue have matched the prior baseline

 When to stay with Memberful

-Membership platform alternatives split along three vectors: pricing model (monthly subscription + revenue fee vs annual license vs platform-fee-only), platform model (WordPress plugin vs hosted SaaS vs no-code-site integration), and audience-growth surface (built-in discovery vs creator-led growth only).
-Picks below address each combination.
+Membership platform alternatives split along three vectors: pricing model (monthly subscription plus revenue fee versus annual licence versus platform-fee-only), site integration (WordPress plugin versus hosted SaaS versus no-code-site embed), and audience-growth surface (built-in discovery versus creator-led growth only).
+Picks below address each combination so the reader can match what is actually blocking them to a credible exit lane.

 Initial published version with 5 picks.